About the course

 For students whose research requires fieldwork, the University offers guidance on safe and ethical approaches to fieldwork and the conduct of interviews with local research participants.

-Students will have access to the libraries, study spaces, common rooms and IT facilities of the School of Interdisciplinary Area Studies, and of the Faculty of Oriental Studies, as well as to the social and networking events organised by these two university centres.
+Students will have access to the libraries, study spaces, common rooms and IT facilities of the Oxford School of Global and Area Studies, and of the Faculty of Oriental Studies, as well as to the social and networking events organised by these two university centres.

 The Bodleian Libraries offer unparalleled library and archive facilities for South Asia, including one of the richest collections of official archival materials on South Asia in the UK.
 The main reference collection is accessed via the Charles Wendell David Reading Room at the Weston Library.
 Other important open shelf collections can be found in the Upper Camera, the Oriental Institute Library and the Social Science Library.
 Students may access other Bodleian Libraries sites as necessary.

 Oxford also offers a wealth of resources for the study of South Asian art and material culture.
 The Ashmolean Museum contains collections encompassing art from the Islamic world, the Indian subcontinent and South-East Asia.
 The Pitt Rivers Museum holds important collections of ethnographic material from India, Bangladesh, Pakistan, Tibet, Nepal and Sri Lanka.
 The Museum of the History of Science houses an unrivalled collection of historic scientific instruments, including astrolabes and other instruments, with Persian, Arabic, or Sanskrit inscriptions, manufactured by artisans in India.

 Oxford IT Services supports university members in their study and library use, helping students to get the most from their courses in state-of-the-art IT learning rooms.
 Some of the MPhil module convenors will also make use of the University's online sharing platform, known as Canvas, where selected course readings are made available.